awsdocs/aws-greengrass-developer-guide/doc_source/configs-core.md

-# Deploy Cloud Configurations to an AWS IoT Greengrass Core Device<a name="configs-core"></a>
+# Deploy cloud configurations to a Greengrass core device<a name="configs-core"></a>

-1. Make sure that your AWS IoT Greengrass core device is connected to the internet\. \(For example, see if you can successfully navigate to a webpage\.\)
+1. Make sure that your Greengrass core device is connected to the internet\.
+For example, try successfully navigating to a webpage\.

-1. Make sure that the AWS IoT Greengrass daemon is running on your core device\.
+1. Make sure that the Greengrass daemon is running on your core device\.
 Run the following commands in your core device terminal\.

    1. To check whether the daemon is running: